Powassan: History

 A construction camp for the Northern and Pacific Junction Railway was established at Powassan in 1885.
 This section of track completed in 1886, was taken over by the Grand Trunk Railway in 1888 and absorbed by Canadian National Railways in 1923.

 In 1886, the operation of the Northern and Pacific Junction Railway between Gravenhurst and Nipissing Junction saw the development of a second settlement near the railroad.
 Christopher Armstrong and William Faulkner Clark were granted two lots by the Crown, lots 15 and 16, respectively, in the 12th concession of the Township of Himsworth.
 The 15th sideroad of the Township of Himsworth was the road allowance reserve between the two lots, which is the present-day Main Street, Powassan's main thoroughfare.

-Armstrong divided lot 15 into sections that were 1/5 of an acre in size; Clark divided lots into lots of 1/4 acre each.
+Armstrong divided lot 15 into sections that were 1/5 acre in size; Clark divided lots into 1/4 acre each.
 Clark's plans are registered as numbers 43 and 57.

 On November 30, 1904, a Royal Proclamation was issued that declared that Powassan was a separate and new municipality.
 In the same proclamation, the citizens were constituted a body corporate under the name of the Corporation of the Town of Powassan.
 In 1906, the present town hall was built.

 Powassan virus, a tick-borne disease, is named after the town of Powassan, where it was identified in a 5-year-old boy who died from encephalitis in 1958.

 The current Municipality of Powassan came into being on January 1, 2001 as a result of the amalgamation of the Town of Powassan, Town of Trout Creek and the Township of South Himsworth.
 The two main communities in the town are Powassan and Trout Creek.